Male aging and infertility facts

 Male aging and infertility is characterized by a number of symptoms

-While menopause is widely understood, our DFW center for fertility educates people about the lesser known syndrome of andropause.
+While menopause is widely understood, Dallas IVF physicians educate people about the lesser known syndrome of andropause.
 Andropause is a gradual process that refers to the relationship between male aging and infertility.
 A number of factors can cause age-related male infertility.

 - As men age, they experience a decline in the quality and quantity of their sperm.

 - Aging men see lower testosterone levels and deterioration of testicular tissue.
 Lower testosterone can cause difficulty with ejaculation and decreased libido.

 - Men are more likely to experience erectile dysfunction as they age, which can be caused by low testosterone levels.
 The probability of severe ED has been shown to increase threefold for men between the ages of 40 and 70.

 - Older age also relates to it taking a longer time to achieve conception.

 A study from the American Journal of Gynecology found that a man’s chances for getting his partner pregnant drop 11% each year after the age of 40.
 Taking into consideration the effect of female age in a couple, one study showed that during a 12-month period, men over 40 years old had a 30% lower chance of pregnancy success than men younger than 30.